alikerr/alikerr.github.io/content/english/support/_index.md

 ## In person training sessions and workshops
 ---

-You can book an in-person session (face to face meeting).
+You can book an in-person session (face to face meeting or online).
 We help new users for getting started on the systems we support, or for solving a specific problem that is harder to do over email, or for a consultation about Grex or the resources provided by the Alliance.

 {{< collapsible title="Where to find us on Fort Garry campus?" >}}
 E2-588 EITC, Fort Garry Campus